 How would you describe the plot and themes of this play?
 What's your biggest takeaway from the show?
-Theatre styles The Melbourne Theatre Company production of SLAP.
+Performance style The MTC production of SLAP.
 BANG.
-KISS. is presented in a contemporary theatre style that incorporates naturalistic acting, direct address, disjointed time, multiple roles per actor, visible lighting equipment, heightened and colloquial language, multiple settings and many other identifiable conventions.
-We asked the play's director, Katy Maudlin, to describe the theatre style of this production: 'SLAP.
+KISS. is presented in an eclectic contemporary performance style that incorporates naturalistic acting, direct address, disjointed time, multiple roles per actor, visible lighting equipment, heightened and colloquial language, transformation of character, time and place, and many other identifiable conventions.
+We asked the play's director, Katy Maudlin, to describe the performance style of this production: 'SLAP.
 BANG.
 KISS. is a contemporary work that is pushing against more traditionally structured narratives.
 In total, the three actors play 38 characters.
 It is a fast-moving play, jumping from scene to scene quickly.
 Another interesting device that playwright Dan Giovannoni uses is the weaving between direct address and dialogue - he utilises these two modes of delivery quickly and seamlessly.
 This device helps us build big worlds quickly by adding information through monologue that we don't garner from the action.
 As a director, it is crucial to ensure the actors are playing to each mode, as each builds rhythm and story differently, which ultimately paves the way to the crescendo of the play.' - Katy Maudlin (Director)